 - Research results indicate that MG IV varieties can be planted with maximum though reduced yield expectation through mid-July. - Preventing and/or alleviating short-term stresses during early vegetative development is more critical with later plantings.
-Therefore, seed treatments should still be used, even though the threat of seedling diseases associated with cool, wet soils is not considered serious in late plantings.
+Therefore, appropriate seed treatments should

+- still be used, even though the threat of seedling diseases associated with cool, wet soils is not considered serious in late plantings.
 Using a combination product that contains both fungicides and an insecticide is relatively inexpensive insurance to achieve an adequate stand and to prevent stand losses in these late plantings. - It is not advisable to increase seeding rate in later plantings.
 Rather, check the percentage germination of seed to be planted in these later plantings.
-It is likely these seed were purchased several months earlier, or they may have been stored in less-than-ideal conditions; thus, their percentage germination will likely be lower than that stated on the tag.
-If this is the case, then adjust to a normal seeding rate-about 140,000/acre-accordingly.
-Click here for a seeding rate Fact Sheet on this website. - Late-planted soybeans will have later calendar-date development and maturity, and this will necessarily mean a higher probability of detrimental infestations of both foliage and pod-feeding insects during their reproductive development.
+It is likely these seed were purchased several months earlier, or they may have been stored in less-than-ideal conditions.
+Thus, their percentage germination will likely be lower than that stated on the tag.
+If this is the case, then adjust to a normal seeding rate [about 140,000/acre] accordingly.
+Click here for a seeding rate White Paper on this website. - Late-planted soybeans will have later calendar-date development and maturity, and this will necessarily mean a higher probability of detrimental infestations of both foliage and pod-feeding insects during their reproductive development.
 Thus, extra scouting will be warranted to ensure that these damaging pests are controlled to protect the already lower yields that will be realized from the later plantings.
-(See Annual/Final Reports for MSPB Project No. 58-2014 and Project No. 58-2016).
+[See Final Report No. 58-2016].
 This will result in either increased cost associated with more spraying or unacceptable yield loss if control measures are not applied.
 Up-to-date information and advisories about pest outbreaks during the growing season are available on the Mississippi Crop Situation and Arkansas Row Crops blog sites.
 Click here for a Soybean Insect Management Fact Sheet that contains links to detailed information about soybean insect management. - Planting late results in a higher risk of detrimental effects from drought during both vegetative and reproductive development.
 In irrigated plantings, this potentially means more irrigation before and/or during reproductive development with subsequent higher input costs.

-Information in the Soybean Water Relations and Irrigation White Paper and the Mississippi Soybean Irrigation Guide posted on MSSOY will help with irrigation decisions for late plantings. - The threat of soybean rust to the midsouthern US soybean crop is always a major concern.
-Rust usually is detected in the region no earlier than late July/early August, which coincides with the early reproductive stages of varieties planted in late May/early June.
+Information in the Soybean Water Relations and Irrigation White Paper and the Mississippi Soybean Irrigation Guide that are posted on MSSOY will help with irrigation decisions for late plantings. - The threat of soybean rust to the midsouthern U.S. soybean crop is always a major concern.
+Rust usually is detected in the region no earlier than late July/early August, which coincides with the early reproductive stages of varieties planted after late May.
 Since these plantings will not reach R6 until about mid-September, they are susceptible to rust incursions during their entire reproductive period.
 Thus, they are more likely to require treatment to prevent or control late-season rust infestations that may occur.
-Up-to-date information and advisories on the occurrence and expected movement of soybean rust in the Midsouth will be available on the Mississippi and Arkansas blog sites (see above links).
+Up-to-date information and